Slower US job growth expected, but enough to support economy

 BULLISH CONSUMERS

-But first-time applications for unemployment benefits, a more timely indicator of labor market health, have been hovering near historically low levels.
-Consumers were very bullish about the labor market in August and the government likely started recruiting for the 2020 Census last month.
+But first-time applications for unemployment benefits, a more timely indicator of labour market health, have been hovering near historically low levels.
+Consumers were very bullish about the labour market in August and the government likely started recruiting for the 2020 Census last month.

-Though the trade impasse does not appear to be spilling over to the labor market, job growth has been slowing since mid-2018.
+Though the trade impasse does not appear to be spilling over to the labour market, job growth has been slowing since mid-2018.

 "Recent downward revisions to estimates of economic growth, corporate profits, and employment growth all suggest that the economy is displaying classic late-cycle symptoms," said Michael Feroli, an economist at JPMorgan in New York.
 "Moreover, these symptoms are unlikely to go away entirely even if a truce is reached in the current trade tensions."